openhab/openhab-docs/rules/concepts.md

   name: 'Raise the blinds & adjust temperature on sunrise',
   description: 'When the sun rises, raise the blinds and adjust the temperature',
   triggers: [
-    triggers.ChannelEventTrigger('astro:sun:local:rise#event', 'START') // Triggers when the sun starts to rise ],
+    triggers.ChannelEventTrigger('astro:sun:home:rise#event', 'START') // Triggers when the sun starts to rise ],
   execute: (event) => {
       items.getItem('gBlinds').sendCommand('UP');